iyanez2314/COD_DISCORD_BOT/README.md

 # Call Of Duty Discord Bot

 This project was something I had a lot of fun making.
-This discord bot fetches information from call of duty and will dsiplay certain information.
+This discord bot fetches information from call of duty API and will display certain information.
 This bot is meant for someone who owns a discord server and would like to check their own stats or maybe the stats of their friends.
+Other cool things that this bot does is clear a certain number of messages in chat.

 # Photos